 As Malaysia heads towards its 20/20 vision of being a first-class nation by 2020, its toilets remain a curious oversight.
 Expect the worst unless you are fortunate enough to be able to step into the comfort of a mid-range hotel.
 Village and many city toilets are often the 'squat' variety – usually navigable unless you have just descended the summit of Mt Kinabalu!

-Unless you are fortunate enough to be in the highlands then the heat and particularly humidity can be stifling and downright debilitating.
-You simply cannot drink too much water on your trip and rehydration sachets are recommended at least once a day as course.
+Unless you are in the highlands then the heat and particularly humidity can be stifling and debilitating.
+You simply cannot drink too much water on your trip and rehydration sachets are recommended at least once a day on a trekking or walking trip.

-In the last 30 years Borneo has suffered some of the highest rates of deforestation in the world and despite some best efforts of a few, it does look like this process will end soon.
-Fortunately, its size and remoteness have so far spared some fantastic areas and Adventure Alternative is actively supporting some grassroots community tourism and education programs, some of which the trips visit en-route.
+In the last 30 years Borneo has suffered some of the highest rates of deforestation in the world and despite some best efforts of a few, it does not look like this process will end soon.

 Mount Kinabalu towers over the jungle island.